esp8266/Arduino/doc/Troubleshooting/stack_dump.rst

 Decode
 ~~~~~~

 It's possible to decode the Stack to readable information.
-For more info see the `Esp Exception Decoder <https://github.com/me-no-dev/EspExceptionDecoder>`__ tool.
+You can get a copy and read about the `Esp Exception Decoder <https://github.com/me-no-dev/EspExceptionDecoder>`__ tool.

+For a troubleshooting example using the Exception Decoder Tool, read `FAQ: My ESP Crashes <../faq/a02-my-esp-crashes.rst#exception-decoder>`__.

 .. figure:: ESP_Exception_Decoderp.png
    :alt: ESP Exception Decoder

    ESP Exception Decoder

-For more on troubleshooting, read `FAQ: My ESP Crashes <../faq/a02-my-esp-crashes.rst>`__.